This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• BBQ Chicken: Brush the chicken with BBQ sauce during the last 30 minutes of roasting for a smoky, tangy taste.
-This variation adds a delightful twist to the traditional roast.
+• BBQ Chicken: Brush the chicken with BBQ sauce during the last 30 minutes of roasting.
+This creates a caramelized, smoky coating that is perfect for sandwiches and bowls.

 Expert Tips